Using the patterns

 An eye icon next to the layer’s name means that the layer is active.
 You can hide the layer by clicking on the eye icon.
 Make sure that only the layers you want to print (the right size/sizes) remain active.
 The text layer should also always remain active.
 Only the active layers (the ones with the eye icon visible) will be printed.

 After choosing your desired size(s), proceed to printing.
 It is important that the printer doesn’t scale the sheet size but prints the pattern in 100% size, so make sure to have the ‘Actual Size’ under ‘Size options’ active.
 There is a 10 cm & 3” test square on the first page of the pattern to help you ensure that the pattern has been printed to scale.
+The pattern should automatically print as a portrait, but you can choose the 'Portrait' option under 'Orientation', just to be sure.
+In any case, always start by printing only the first page to check that the pattern prints correctly and in scale.

 Assembling PDF pattern sheets